50 sen coin: Meiji coinage (1870–1912)

 This amendment known as Daijo-kan Declaration No. 46. was implemented in February 1873 (year 6).
 Issues addressed included conforming the weights of the silver subsidiary currency to be proportional to the silver yen.
 Fifty sen coins were given a new design, were made to be thicker, were reduced from 31.75mm to 30.9mm, and had their weight increased from 193 (12.51g) to 208 grains (13.47g).
 The second design used is called dragon silver 50 sen (竜五十銭銀貨) as the sunburst on the reverse was replaced by a wreath.
 Latin script is used for the first time with "50 SEN" on the obverse under the dragon, and the medallic orientation was flipped.
 Very few fifty sen coins were minted between 1874 and 1876 as Japan unsuccessfully attempted to adopt a gold standard.
-At the time, Meiji Tsuho notes were circulating as fiat currency, and National Bank Notes were redeemable for gold.
+At the time, Meiji Tsuho notes were circulating as fiat currency, and notes issued by Japan's national banks were redeemable for gold.
 The latter of these notes were also made inconvertible in August 1876 as the rising price of gold became an issue.
 National Bank Notes were later printed in large amounts to pay for the Satsuma Rebellion which occurred in February 1877.
 This in turn led to massive inflation as inconvertible National Bank Notes lost their value against silver and gold coinage.
 The silver one yen coin was brought back into domestic commerce as a hopeful remedy on May 27, 1878 switching Japan to a de facto silver standard.
 It is recorded by Edward Reed that production of fifty sen coins continued until at least June 30, 1878.

 The issuance of national fiat banknotes was ultimately suspended in 1880 by then prime minister Matsukata Masayoshi.
 Fifty sen coins that were minted before this time were later exchanged for these discontinued notes.
 Only proof strikes were made for coins dated 1880 (year 13) for exclusive use in presentation sets.
 During the next few years, Japan experienced a sharp drop in prices and contraction of the economy in response to high inflation caused by the Satsuma Rebellion.
 The Bank of Japan was established in 1882 (year 15) to remedy the situation, and two years later convertible banknotes were issued.
 An imperial ordinance was issued in June 1885 stating that silver payments would be resumed after January 1, 1886.
 Fifty sen coins were not produced again until 1897, when the Japanese government promulgated the "currency law" (Meiji 30 Law No. 16) which replaced the previous "new currency act".
 This new law abolished the silver yen at which subsidiary silver coins were previously fixed at, and officially switched Japan from a silver standard to a gold standard.
 No changes were made to fifty sen coins as they were re-established to their previous weight, size, and design.